-As part of the 2023 Small TLEF funding round, the Office of the Provost and Vice-President Academic has earmarked funding to support the development and delivery of a new Universal Design for Learning (UDL) Fellows Program to be launched in the spring of 2023.
-The UDL Fellows Program will run across four months, with the first intake occurring in May 2023.
-Project teams who participate in the Program will implement UDL in courses during the 2023/24 academic year.
+As part of the 2024 Small TLEF funding round, the Office of the Provost and Vice-President Academic has earmarked funding to support a second cohort for the Universal Design for Learning (UDL) Fellows Program that was launched in the spring of 2023 with its first cohort.
+The UDL Fellows Program will run across four months, with the second intake occurring in May 2024.
+Project teams who participate in the Program will implement UDL in courses during the 2024/25 academic year.

 Universal Design for Learning is a set of principles for course and curriculum development that supports a more inclusive and accessible learning environment for all learners.
 The UDL Fellows Program will support faculty and staff to develop expertise in UDL through a cohort-based professional development program.
 It will be comprised of a series of facilitated workshops, online modules, and a project-focused set of activities to help participants use UDL principles to redesign their courses to be more inclusive and accessible.
 Courses impacted by these projects will benefit students from all backgrounds, not just those with accessibility needs, by providing more options and flexibility through the design of resources, tools, and course delivery.